nakamorg/nakamorg.github.io/blogs/20240815-reading-list.md

 - 'reading-list'
 hide_table_of_contents: false
 ---
 I've been thinking about managing a reading list, basically a list of urls or excerpts as I read them or get to know about them.
-Previously, I set up Linkwarden for this but didn't use it much (or at all).
+Previously, I set up Linkwarden<!-- truncate --> for this but didn't use it much (or at all).
 Hoping that this rlog (running blog) can substitute that.
 Hopefully, I'll keep it updated with everything insteresting I read on day to day basis, but it'll mostly be media that I'd consume on my workstation (same machine I use to write this blog).
 Anyways, something is better than nothing. off we go

 ## 2024-08-15
 15th August - Independence Day, India